WaterByWind/grafana-dashboards/UniFi-UAP/README.md

 #### Files
 - `unifi-ap-dashboard.json`:
  - Actual Grafana dashboard (no edits required)
+- `telegraf-inputs.conf`:
+ - Telegraf input configuration for use with this dashboard (edits required)
-- `telegraf.conf`:
+- `telegraf-outputs.conf`:
- - Telegraf configuration for use with this dashboard (edits required)
+ - Optional Telegraf output configuration for use with this dashboard (edits required)

 #### References